On the origin of multifrequency temporal and spectral variability in Ton 599: Multiwavelength Observations and Data Analysis

 \subsection{XMM-Newton}

-In gamma-ray, the source was reported to be flaring during June 2021 through a telegram (ATel\#14722; \citet{2021ATel14722....1P}).
-Following this event we proposed a target-of-opportunity observation in XMM-Newton to study the short-term variability in X-rays.
+In gamma-ray, the source was reported to be flaring during June 2021 through a telegram (ATel\#14722; \citealt{2021ATel14722....1P}).
+Following this event, we proposed a target-of-opportunity observation in XMM-Newton to study the short-term variability in X-rays.
 Finally, the observation was done on 2021-06-25 at 18:52:30.
 We also looked at the archive and collected the observations done during a low flux state.
 The timeline of the observations is marked in Figure 1.

-We followed the standard analysis procedure to analyze the XMM-Newton data using the Science Analysis Software (SAS) version 18.0.0.
+We followed the standard analysis procedure to analyse the XMM-Newton data using the Science Analysis Software (SAS) version 18.0.0.
 We extracted both the light curves and the spectra by selecting a source region of 20 arcsecs around the source and a background region of a circular radius of 50 arcsecs away from the source.
-The details about the observations are shown in Table.
+The details of the observations are shown in Table \ref{tab:xmm_nustar}.